Frequently Asked Questions

 What household goods does my student need to bring?

 They’ll need typical items such as bedding and towels.
-Private bedrooms feature a Full XL mattress while shared bedrooms are outfitted with Twin (no announcement on if these are regular or XL) mattresses.
-No word yet on if a thick mattress pad is a good idea to bring to Flamingo Crossings, as they were at Vista Way and the former housing complexes.
+Private bedrooms feature a Full XL mattress while shared bedrooms are outfitted with Twin XL mattresses.
+A thick mattress pad is a good idea to bring to Flamingo Crossings.

 The kitchens are moderately stocked and Housing provides an inventory list in each apartment.
 Anything on the list not found in the apartment may be replenished by Housing.